 Stateness

-The Omani state possesses a total monopoly on the use of force.
-The security forces have complete control over the state’s entire territory.
-There are no areas in which any opposition groups infringe on that control.
+The Omani state holds a complete monopoly on the use of force.
+Security forces maintain full control over the country’s entire territory.
+No opposition groups infringe on that control in any area.

 Monopoly on the use of force

-The 2014 Nationality Law grants (articles 7 and 8) the sultan the power to confer and rescind citizenship by royal decree.
-For instance, Article 20 stipulates that if a citizen works “for a foreign country at any capacity whatsoever, whether inside or outside Oman,” without having acquired clearance from the government, their citizenship can be rescinded.
-Article 21 goes a step further, stating that if an Omani is convicted of “any crime against the security of the country,” their citizenship can be withdrawn.
-What constitutes a crime against the security of the country remains subject to broad interpretation, which offers security agencies considerable latitude to use the threat of revoking one’s citizenship as a tool of policing.
+The 2014 Nationality Law, in force until January 2025, granted the sultan the power to confer and rescind citizenship by royal decree (articles 7 and 8).
+For example, Article 20 stipulated that if a citizen worked “for a foreign country at any capacity whatsoever, whether inside or outside Oman,” without having obtained clearance from the government, their citizenship could be rescinded.
+Article 21 stated that if an Omani was convicted of “any crime against the security of the country,” their citizenship could be withdrawn.
+What constituted a crime against the security of the country remained subject to broad interpretation, offering security agencies considerable latitude to use this threat as a tool of policing.

 State identity

-Religious dogmas also strongly influence the 2018 Penal Code, in which blasphemy, apostacy and acts deemed to have insulted Islam are punishable by prison sentences of between three and 10 years.
-Similarly, anyone found to have established or organized an association that challenges Islam or is interpreted as “harming the foundations on which the Islamic religion is based or promoting or making propaganda for another religion” will face a prison sentence of between three and seven years.
-In June 2022, two social media activists, who had been arrested following online discussions about the right to hold atheistic views and to criticize Oman’s Islamic heritage, were sentenced to jail terms (of three and five years, respectively) on charges of blasphemy and misuse of information technology.
+Religious dogmas also strongly influence the 2018 Penal Code, under which blasphemy, apostasy and acts deemed as insulting Islam are punishable with jail sentences ranging from three to 10 years.
+Similarly, individuals who establish or organize an association that contests Islam, or is interpreted as “harming the foundations on which the Islamic religion is based or promoting or making propaganda for another religion” risk a three- to seven-year prison sentence.
+In June 2022, two social media activists were sentenced to jail terms of three and five years, respectively, on charges of blasphemy following online discussions about the right to hold atheistic views and to criticize Oman’s Islamic heritage.
+In August 2024, five individuals from Dhofar governorate were sentenced to two years in jail on charges of “inciting religious and sectarian strife” after observing Eid al-Adha prayers according to the Saudi calendar, in contradiction to the religious calendar designated by the Omani authorities.

 No interference of religious dogmas

 Oman has developed a state administration with broad coverage throughout the country.
-100% of Omanis have access to electricity, 99% to at least basic sanitation, 92.2% to a basic water source and 90.6% to an improved water source.
-Internet penetration stood at 95% in 2021.
-Between 1970 and 2022, the number of public schools increased from three to 1,203, while private education has similarly expanded to encompass more than 880 schools.
+All Omanis have access to electricity and 99.3% have access to at least basic sanitation.
+Access to a safely managed water source is available to 90.9%, while 92.4% are connected to at least a basic water source.
+More than 97% of the adult population is literate and internet penetration reached 95% in 2023, according to the World Bank.
+Between 1970 and 2024, the number of public schools increased from three to 1,269, while private education expanded to encompass more than 1,100 schools.

-However, these figures cannot obscure the difficulty the central state faces in delivering on its promises and the uneven development of the territory.
-While still providing a basic level of universal care, the health care system is under strain due to major geographical disparities (most advanced health care institutions are concentrated in Muscat) and a structural lack of public investment (especially in R&D) to meet the growing population.
-Consequently, many middle-class Omanis prefer to travel to Thailand or India for health care, whereas wealthy Omanis go to Europe to access health care services.
+However, these figures cannot obscure the central state’s difficulty in delivering on its promises and the uneven development of the territory.
+While still providing a basic level of universal care, the health care system is under strain, due to major geographical disparities – most advanced health care institutions are concentrated in Muscat – and a structural lack of public investment, especially in R&D, to meet population growth.
+Consequently, middle-class Omanis prefer traveling to Thailand, India or even Iran for health care, while wealthy Omanis go to Europe.

 Basic administration